Families with a child who has attention deficit disorder (ADHD)

 in the home.
 Family discord or arguments, which are often negative, are common,

-and destructive statements about the child with ADD are often made out of frustration
+and destructive statements about the child with ADHD are often made out of frustration

 or anger.
-Children or adolescents with ADD and their parents are more likely
+Children or adolescents with ADHD and their parents are more likely

 to use aversive behaviors (e.g., insults, complaints, commands, and defensiveness)